faceyspacey/respond-framework-docs-old/README.md

 ![Respond Framework Homepage](./docs/images/respond-homepage.png)

+Respond Framework is the next evolution of the Redux legacy built for a hooks + suspense era.
+It birthed out of one of the most important Redux libraries, [redux-first-router](https://github.com/faceyspacey/redux-first-router).

-Respond Framework is what happens if you build Redux & first-class concerns for routing into React, plus take a page from the traditional server-side MVC playbook when it comes to side-effects.
+Respond Framework is what happens if you make Redux modular and built it directly into React, while doing the same for routing, and making things as easy as they were in the server-side MVC days.

+It's a re-think of how we build our apps that captures the best of the old days.

+With Respond you can use all your hooks and suspense tricks at the microscopic component level, but *also* take a step back and get the same modularity at higher macro levels that more naturally represent application boundaries.

-Here's a quick overview of the features and usage in Respond Framework.
+What follows is a quick overview of what you can do with Respond.